 The following information was previously provided to subscribers of BDC Buzz Premium Reports along with:

-- ARCC risk profile, potential credit issues, and overall rankings.
+- ARCC risk profile, potential credit issues, changes in NAV, and overall rankings.
 Please see BDC Risk Profiles for additional details.

 - ARCC dividend coverage projections (base, best, worst-case scenarios).
 Please see BDC Dividend Coverage Levels for additional details.